space-wizards/docs/src/en/proposals/slambamactionman-tourist.md

 - A Camera, a Tourist-exclusive objective item described further below.
 - A pair of Sunglasses.

 The Tourist does not spawn with an ID/PDA and does not start with a headset.
 The pod is unable to travel on its own and should only act as an initial spawn location that neither the Tourist or Crew has any reason visit again.

 The Tourist gets assigned some amount of objectives from the list below, some of them with multiple targets:

 - **Visit:** The Tourist must have visited certain locations on the station.
 This could be certain departments (Security, Engineering) or specific sub-areas in low-security deparments (Morgue, Cargo Bay, Robotics).
+Areas should not be high-security areas; Vault, Armory or Head Offices are examples of these.
 - **Get Drunk in Bar:** The Tourist must have gotten drunk in the bar.
 Like Visit but with an extra objective.
-- **Photograph:** The Tourist must have used their Camera item on a randomly selected crewmember.
+- **Photograph Crew:** The Tourist must have used their Camera item on a randomly selected crewmember.
 Camera described further below.
 - **Photograph Holding:** The Tourist must have used their Camera item on a specific Command job member while they're holding an item.
 This is tied to the job listed on the ID to avoid issues where a certain Command member goes SSD or is killed.
 An example is "Captain holding their Hat" or "Research Director holding an Anamoly Scanner".
 - **Stamp Collecting:** The Tourist must end the round with a paper in their inventory that has X different job stamps.
 Generic stamps such as Approved/Denied do not count, but non-Command jobs such as Chaplain, Clown or Syndicate do.
 - **Eat:** The Tourist must have eaten a specific kind of dish.
 This dish should not rely on too exotic/unreliable ingredients (Carps/Spiders/Xeno/Amanita) but still require effort from the Chef (certain burgers, pies, pancakes and cakes).
 Only available if a Chef is on the station.
+- **Pet:** The Tourist must have given a specific station pet a pet.
+Functionally quite similar to Visit, but less static.

 ### Travel Camera